 Journal of Education and Research invites scholarly papers from all authors, including students.
-We request your support in our endeavor to build and share the knowledge for enhancing human capabilities and well-being.
+We request your support in our endeavour to build and share the knowledge for enhancing human capabilities and well-being.

 Mahesh Nath Parajuli, School of Education, Kathmandu University, Nepal

 Anna Robinson-Pant, School of Education and Lifelong Learning, University of East Anglia, United Kingdom